diovudau/pynsm2/README.md

 * nsmClient.importResource(filepath)
   * Use this to load external resources, for example a sample file.
 It links the sample file into the session dir, according to the NSM rules, and returns the path of the linked file.
 * nsmClient.debugResetDataAndExit()
-  * This is solely meant for debugging and testing.
+  * Deletes self.ourpath recursively and exists the client.
+This is only meant for debugging and testing.

 ## Long Instructions
 * Read and start example.py, then read and understand nsmclient.py.
 It requires PyQt5 to execute and a brain to read.